Friday, December 26, 2014

 1. Identify Your Goals:

 Determine why you want to take an online course.
-Are you looking to acquire a new skill,
+Are you looking to acquire a new skill, earn a certification, advance in your career, or simply pursue a personal interest?
+Having clear goals will help you choose the right courses.

 2. Choose a Reputable Platform: